Forest-Economics-Goettingen/woodValuationDE/README.md

 <h4><i>calamity.type</i></h4>

-Type of a potential calamity determining the applied calamity corrections, which implement reduced returns (and higher harvest costs).
-For the implemented options described above see <a href="#tab3">Tab.
-3</a>.
+Type of calamity or disturbance event in case of salvage harvests.
+This determines the applied reductions for salvage revenues.
+For the implemented options, see <a href="#tab3">Tab.3</a>.
 Alternatively, users can provide their own factors.

 <h4><i>calamity.factors</i></h4>

-Summands [EUR m<sup>-3</sup>] and factors to consider the consequences of calamities on wood revenues and harvest costs. <i>"baseline"</i>
+Summands [EUR m<sup>-3</sup>] and factors to consider the consequences of disturbances and calamities on wood revenues and harvest costs.
-provides a tibble based on the references listed in <a href="#tab5">Tab.
+<i>"baseline"</i> provides a tibble based on the references listed in
+<a href="#tab5">Tab.
 5</a>.
-Alternatively, users can provide an own tibble with the same structure, illustrated by the default tibble:
+Alternatively, users can provide an own
+tibble with the same structure, which is illustrated by the
+<i>"baseline"</i> tibble:

 ``` r
 calamity.factors <- dplyr::tibble(